 |Sony A7 (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||no|

 |Sony A99 (⇒ lft | rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|

 The GH5 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A77 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.

 So how do things add up?
-Which of the two cameras – the Sony A77 or the Panasonic GH5 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Sony A77 better than the Panasonic GH5 or vice versa?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.